jaceklaskowski/scalania/README.md

 * Pick a problem to work on.
 They are in `exercises/src/main/scala` directory.

-    Say, you want to start with `pl.japila.scalania.collection.P02`.
-Run the corresponding test specification using `~exercises/testOnly *collection.P02*` (the asterisks are important to denote a regular expression).
+    Say, you want to start with `pl.japila.scalania.collection.P04`.
+Run the corresponding test specification using `~exercises/testOnly *collection.P04Spec*` (the asterisks are important as they are a part of a regular expression).

     Hint: Use [TAB] while in the activator shell.